-- Intel Corp. v.
+Intel Corp. v.
 Future Link Systems, LLC (D. Del.).
 Represented Future Link in a declaratory judgment action originally brought by Intel seeking relief with respect to nine patents.
 Counterclaimed for infringement of 15 patents—including patents relating to on-chip interconnect architectures, integrated circuit thermal monitoring systems, computer security, power saving techniques and processing performance optimization—and obtained favorable claim construction and summary judgment outcomes.
-The case settled shortly before trial.
+Developed detailed damages analyses for all asserted patents, each of which survived any Daubert challenges.
+The case settled shortly before the first trial.

-- Santarus Inc. v.
+Santarus Inc. v.
 Par Pharmaceutical Inc. (D. Del.).
 Obtained a $100 million settlement for Santarus, an innovative pharmaceutical company based in San Diego, in this case involving Santarus's drug Zegerid, which is used to treat disorders relating to excess stomach acid.
-After winning at the district court level, Par launched a generic version of Zegerid at risk.
-On appeal, the Federal Circuit found for Santarus, leading Par to voluntarily withdraw its infringing generic from the market in 2012.
-The case was remanded to determine Santarus’s damages for Par’s two years of infringing sales and settled shortly before trial.
+After Par won at the district court level and launched a generic version of Zegerid at risk, the Federal Circuit found for Santarus, leading Par to voluntarily withdraw its infringing generic from the market in 2012.
+On remand, designed a detailed lost profits case to quantify Santarus’s damages for Par’s two years of infringing sales.
+The case then settled shortly before trial.